 Should you want to take a virtual drive of this entire road, you can do so here:

-The Park Service recommends 4wd high clearance vehicles only, but we have taken a regular passenger sedan 2wd car (an older Honda Accord) over the 27 mile dirt road in merely just over 44 minutes.
+We have taken a regular passenger sedan 2wd car (an older Honda Accord) over the 27 mile dirt road in merely just over 44 minutes.
 This was timed from below the Ubehebe Crater to the parking lot on the south side of the Playa.
-That is moving and normal drivers will take well over an hour for the same drive.
+That is moving farily quickly and normal drivers will take well over an hour for the same drive.
 2wd vehicles can certainly make this drive if conditions are dry, although it helps if you have some prior driving experience on rough roads (IE if you have never taken a 2wd vehicle over a rough dirt road before, this is probably not a good time to start).
 And this road can be quite rough based on all the small rocks that have accumulated (and there are sharp rocks which can be bad for older tires or thinner tires).
 If you take a 2wd vehicle on this road, best to take it slow.

 We pulled into the Grandstand dirt parking area as the only 2wd sedan car next to at least 10 SUV’s and other 4wd vehicles.
 That is an awesome feeling, although this road totally pales in comparison to some of the nasty steep, rocky and severely rutted 4wd roads we’ve taken our 2wd CAR on.
 The road is narrow in places so be very careful especially around blind turns – much of the year your drive on this road will stir up dust which makes it easier to be seen by moving cars from further away, although there are a number of blind curves in spots.
 We’ve also driven parts of this road after localized rain showers and we must say its so much nicer and easier to drive when the road has been moistened.